Kbrown7653/Abductive-Reasoning-in-Healthcare/README.md

 1/30/24 - Presentation and introduction to project.
 Established goals for the project and what the plan looks like moving forward.

-# Minimal Viable Project Overview
+# Minimal Valuable Project Overview
 1. We must find a dataset that we will use
 	1. Ideally the dataset will have symptoms and diagnosis
 	2. We will use the dataset to generate our hypothesis and method of evaluating our hypothesis